Particular/Workshop/exercises/02-publish-subscribe/instructions.md

 ### Step 7

-In the `Divergent.Finance` project, configure the publisher for the `OrderSubmittedEvent`.
+In the `Divergent.Finance` project navigate to `EndpointConfig` class and specify the publisher for the `OrderSubmittedEvent`.
 To do this use the `routing` object obtained when configuring the transport and add the following statement

 ```
 routing.RegisterPublisher(typeof(OrderSubmittedEvent), "Divergent.Sales");